Wickstrom/RELAX/README.md

 # version of relax.importance (U-RELAX) can be accessed in relax.u_relax.
 ```

+## Getting started with RELAX

+The "notebooks"-folder contains a notebook called "getting_started_with_relax", where you can test out RELAX.
+We recommend to use Google Colab with GPU-support enabled to speed up computation.

 ## Important hyperparameters

 There are several hyperparameters that can affect the performance of RELAX: